DNA Concentration Calculator

 How to calculate the extinction coefficients of DNA and RNA oligo sequences?

 The extinction coefficient of a material describes how strongly it absorbs light.
 This quantity is a bit tricky despite being a rather simple addition.
 This is because the sum depends not only on the component nucleotides but also on their order.
 So, how to calculate the extinction coefficient of your oligo sequence?
-Use the nearest neighbor model:
+Use the: